-The state has put forth, and regularly updates, its Funding Guide lines for Agencies Administering California Climate Investments.70 The goal is to provide flexibility to more than a dozen agencies administering a diverse set of CCI investments while maintaining transparency of outcomes and ensuring meaningful community benefits from these investments.
-CCI investment principles/ requirements are translated into investment criteria that guide agencies in their program and project-level funding decisions.
+The state has put forth, and regularly updates, its Funding Guide lines for Agencies Administering California Climate Investments.
+The goal is to provide flexibility to more than a dozen agencies administering a diverse set of CCI investments while maintaining transparency of outcomes and ensuring meaningful community benefits from these investments.
+CCI investment principles/requirements are translated into investment criteria that guide agencies in their program and project-level funding decisions.
 This framework seeks to ensure that climate investments are addressing both tangible impact areas and broader state and public priorities.

-Shortcoming: No requirement to track or eliminate environmental disparities

-Thus far, California has focused on environmental, economic, and public health benefits to disadvantaged communities and the state as a whole.
-This is an important start.
-But to more systematically advance environmental justice, the fund's principles should also require implementing agencies to target, track, and ultimately strive to eliminate environmental disparities and related inequities.
+Shortcoming: No requirement to track or eliminate environmental disparities require implementing agencies to target, track, and ultimately strive to eliminate environmental disparities and related inequities.
 Section 2 proposes a framework for targeting five types of disparities in pollution exposure, climate impacts, occupational impacts, policy benefits and costs, and local capacity.